LEGAL COSTS CONSULTANCY

 In 2003/04 Simon advised the Claimant's Solicitors in litigation involving a claim for negligence against a well-known international auction house arising from the under-valuation of a painting later found to be worth in excess of £7 million.
 The Claimant's claim for costs amounted to in excess of £3.2 million.
 The monetary value of the Claimant's claim for a success fee of 100% was the largest claim proceeding in the Senior Courts Costs Office at that time.

 In the course of his career Simon has attended numerous detailed assessment hearings and at CCMCs.
 Simon has had involvement in a number of important and reported cases involving the interpretation of the indemnity principle, conduct, in-house legal fees and the level of success fees.
 He has also acted as an expert witness and has had articles published online.

 Simon was also very pleased to be asked to participate in the initial private consultation meetings with Lord Justice Jackson in early 2009 at the Royal Courts of Justice involving the Third Party Funding Market and the After the Event Insurance Market.
 The private and public consultations culminated in the Ministry of Justice moving forward with a radical overhaul of the costs system in England & Wales in 2013.
 As a result, this has led to a change to Simon's more familiar workload and has seen him move towards developing other markets, such as advising D&O insurers in relation to claims for costs arising out of civil and criminal investigations overseas, the USA in particular.
-Simon has also seen his client base grow concerning media work having acted for some of the national newspapers in relation to privacy, defamation and libel claims which have been made against them and he has also grown his client base in the data protection field.
+Simon has seen his client base grow concerning media work having acted for some of the national newspapers & media organisations in relation to privacy, defamation and libel claims which have been made against them and he has also grown his client base in the data protection field.